sofia4cities/sofia4cities/README.md

 *  [Libraries](libraries/) source code to different utilities and services of the platform used on the differente deployable modules (mail, twitter, commons,...)
 *  [Modules](modules/) source code of the different modules of the platform (API Manager, IoTBroker, Control Panel, ...)
 * [Persistence](persistence/) source code for everything related to the persistence in the platform (Mongo as RI Persistence, abstraction services,...)
+* [Quality](quality/) projects, configurations, reports for all quality labours, including automated tests for the ControlPanel UI
 * [Security](security/) source code for everything related to the security in the platform.
 We include reference implementations based on ConfigDB.